emard/LibXSVF-ESP/README.md

     cd ~/Arduino/libraries
     git clone https://github.com/emard/LibXSVF

-Some additional dependencies are need, this list may not be complete or some apply for ESP32 or ESP8266.
-Here are git checkouts known to work on ESP32. espressif/arduino-esp32 from 2018 doesn't work in this combination - ESPAsyncWebServer itself works but it doesn't open any pages stored in SPIFFS.
+Some additional dependencies are required, this list may not be complete or some apply for ESP32 or ESP8266.
+Here are git checkouts known to work on ESP32. espressif/arduino-esp32 from 2018 doesn't work in this combination - ESPAsyncWebServer itself works but can't open any pages stored in SPIFFS.

     *** ESP32 ***
     arduino-esp32 Tue Dec 19 11:07:22 2017 -0200